mirsazzathossain/dockerized-jupyter/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Feel free to use this code in your projects, but please don't copy-paste it.
 Try to understand what it does and write it yourself.
 This will help you learn and understand the code better.
+You can read my blog post titled ["Dockerize Your Data Science Workflow: A Step-by-Step Guide to Setting Up Jupyter Lab on Your Private Linux Machine"](https://www.mirsazzathossain.me/articles/dockerizing-jupyter-notebook) for more details.
 If you do use it, a mention would be appreciated, but is not required.
 Thanks! :heart: [↩](#dockerized-jupyter)